 Italy is a hilly country and there are a number of climbs throughout this tour as we cross Tyrolean valleys, traverse the Appennini mountains and Tuscan hills with a number of stunning but challenging days riding.
-The tour is comparable to our Lands End to John O’ Groats tour in terms of difficulty (actually a little harder) although we do have a rest day in Siena which is a great place to explore and rest your legs.
+The tour is comparable to our Lands End to John O’ Groats tour in terms of difficulty (actually a little harder).

 The ‘Munich to Rome’ tour will be undertaken over twelve days cycling with an arrival and departure day either side.
 We aim to keep away from busy roads wherever possible.
 The tour encompasses some of these countries most spectacular countryside and exhilarating cycling.
 It should be noted that the road surfaces in Italy aren’t as good as in France so a minimum of 25mm tyres is recommended with hard wearing tread.
 Also, on the tour, there are a few sections (never usually more than a few hundred metres) that are compacted gravel.
 Riding on it is not as bad as it sounds really but the utilisation of these sections have been essential to the overall quality of the route, as they have enabled us to keep the route safe, scenic and enjoyable as opposed to being forced onto dangerous sections of road.